timescale/examples/stocks-analysis/readme.md

       );
       ```

+4. Create a hypertable so we can use TimescaleDB features later on.
+   - with psql:

+      `psql -f create_hypertable.sql`
+   - or with this SQL script:
+      ```sql
+      CREATE EXTENSION IF NOT EXISTS timescaledb;
+      SELECT create_hypertable('stocks2', 'stock_datetime');
+      ```
-4. Modify `config.py` according to your database connection details.
+5. Modify `config.py` according to your database connection details.
    ```python
    class StocksConfig(object):
       DB_USER = 'user'